Who we are

 Claire is a Lecturer in Political Sociology at the University of Birmingham.
 She has over a decade’s experience of conducting policy-relevant research in collaboration with a range of development agencies.
 Her core interest is in understanding when citizens accept authority, with a particular focus on how state-society relations develop over time, and how states win or lose legitimacy through their performance.
 She has published widely on the politics of service delivery, the role of education in building state legitimacy, and how non-state actors support or undermine state-building processes.
 Much of her work has focused on fragile or conflict-affected states.
 She is particularly interested in perceptions of ‘fairness’ in divided societies, and the narratives that leaders use to justify, defend and legitimise their actions.

-Chris is Associate Professor and Chair in International Development at La Trobe University in Melbourne, where he is also Director of the Institute for Human Security and Social Change.
+Chris is Professor of Development Practice La Trobe University in Melbourne, where he is also Director of the Institute for Human Security and Social Change.
 He has over 25 years’ experience working for international NGOs as a project manager, evaluator, policy researcher and director.
 He is particularly interested in understanding how social change happens, who is involved, and how the effectiveness of attempts to promote change is understood and assessed.
 His research interests also include complexity, power and politics; leadership, networks and coalitions; the role of civil society and International NGOs; and poverty, gender relations and inequality.